lurgh/infinitive/README.md

 Experimental, may change or disappear over time:
 * `infinitive/coilTemp`: coil temp reported by outdoor unit, in 0.125-degree resolution
 * `infinitive/outsideTemp`: outside temp reported by outdoor unit, in 0.125-degree resolution
-* `infinitive/coolStage`: compressor operating stage reported by outdoor unit, as a number 0/1/2
-* `infinitive/heatStage`: furnace operating stage, as a number 0/1/2; in HP systems this represents electric/emergency heat
 * `infinitive/elecHeat`: bool flag indicating HP air handler is operating on electric heat
-* `infinitive/blowerRPM`: blower speed reported by inside unit, in RPM, 0 when off
-* `infinitive/airflowCFM`: airflow speed reported by inside unit, in cf/m, 0 when off
-* `infinitive/staticPressure`: static pressure reported by inside unit, in inches wc

 Reported per zone, where X is a zone number 1-8:
 * `infinitive/zone/X/currentTemp`: current temperature as reported by thermostat, in whole degrees